 At a minimum, this written agreement should cover the following:

 🔹 The amount of equity to be issued to the stakeholder.

 The agreement should establish the criteria involved in the equity being issued.

 For example, it could specify that an employee must complete a project, complete the delivery of a product, or work for a specified period before being granted equity.

 Clauses that govern the conditions under which either party can terminate the agreement should be included.

-It’s important to note that sweat equity agreements are legal documents, so it is advisable to consult a lawyer when drawing one up, but there are templates available online that you can use to get started.
+It’s important to note that sweat equity agreements are legal documents, so it is advisable to consult a lawyer when drawing one up, but templates are available online that you can use to get started.

 How Can MOHARA Help Your Business with Sweat Equity?

-For the right start-ups, MOHARA can provide sweat equity (reduced rates in exchange for equity) to help the company build out world-class technology.
+For the right startups, MOHARA can provide sweat equity (reduced rates in exchange for equity) to help the company build world-class technology.